Michael Page: Professional grappling career

 Page faced Carlos Condit in the main event of Polaris 30 on November 2, 2024.
 He won the match by decision.

+Freestyle wrestling

+Page was scheduled to face Alexander Shlemenko on October 23, 2026 at RAF 14.
+However, Page withdrew due to timing issues and was replaced by Brendan Allen.

 Fighting style

 Page describes his discipline as a "hands down kickboxing style" created from a "mishmash" of taekwondo, karate, and kung fu styles competing under a points scoring ruleset.
 As a low-volume movement-based fighter his game plan revolves around controlling distance and landing heavy counterstrikes with high accuracy.
 He relies on his elusive movement and knockout power to finish opponents and often engages in histrionics while fighting to maintain focus, unnerve his opponents, and rile up the crowd.
 Page credited his parents, as well as Simon Lewis, and Marvin Francis as being the most influential in his combat sports career.

 Personal life

 Page received the moniker "Venom" from fellow kickboxer Marvin Francis in homage of the film Five Deadly Venoms.

-Page is a supporter of Manchester United F.C.

-He became a Pollo-pescetarian in August 2017.
+Page is an active supporter of Manchester United F.C.
+He became a pollo-pescetarian in August 2017.

 In 2024, he converted to Islam.